GLO3013-E4/COViRondelle2021/CONTRIBUTING.md

 ### Test driven development

-Every single piece of code added to the application must be written using test driven development.
-For TDD, we follow the tree basic steps : write failing tests for new feature, write basic code to get tests to pass and finally reformat newly added code.
+Almost every single piece of code added to the application must be written using test driven development.
+Of course, we're in a robotics project, so we don't expect everything so much, but we still aim for it.
+For TDD, we follow the three basic steps : write failing tests for new feature, write basic code to get tests to pass and finally reformat newly added code.
 Once the new feature is correctly implemented, commit.

 Unit tests must have sections Arrange-Act-Assert separated by one blank line.
 Set up of tests must be extracted as much as possible from unit tests.